wwang721/Python-Examples/plot_template/Inkscape/README.md

 > Note: if you enable TeX for rendering math expression by setting `"text.usetex": True`, all text will be save as paths, overriding the `plt.rcParams['svg.fonttype']='none'` setting.

 However, the font for math text remains "DejaVu Sans," which does not match the other text.
 To resolve this, I change the math text font to something more consistent, such as "Computer Modern (TeX)."
 Unfortunately, the SVG file may not render correctly if the required fonts are not installed locally.
-To fix this issue, I download and install the missing fonts, such as "cmr10.ttf," which can be found [here](https://github.com/ClassroomPresenter/CP3/blob/master/Fonts/cmr10.ttf).
+To fix this issue, I downloaded and installed the missing fonts, such as "cmr10.ttf," which can be found [here](https://github.com/ClassroomPresenter/CP3/blob/master/Fonts/cmr10.ttf).
 You can also open the SVG file in a text editor to identify which fonts are missing.
+Alternatively, there is an even simpler method: you can directly open the Matplotlib font folder (see how to locate the font folder [here](#how-to-install-fonts-for-matplotlib)) and install the desired fonts there.

 There are still issues with the "Computer Modern (TeX)" font when using expressions like `$\langle x\rangle$` to generate $\langle x\rangle$, the left bracket is missing, and the right bracket appears disproportionately large.
 To address this, I use `$\left< x\right>$` instead and ***manually*** adjust the font size in the SVG source file as needed.

+> Update: After opening the "cmex10.ttf" font in [Glyphr Studio](https://www.glyphrstudio.com/online), I discovered that `$\langle$` is missing because it corresponds to a "soft hyphen" in this font, which is actually invisible.
+Similarly, `$\rangle$` corresponds to the registered sign ® in the font.
+To address this issue, I used Glyphr Studio to create a customized font, "[Mycmex10.otf](/plot_template/Inkscape/Mycmex10-Regular.otf)", mapping the Kanbun character ㆑ to `$\langle$`.
+After installing this customized font, I edited the SVG source file (replacing "cmex10" with "Mycmex10" and adding ㆑ in front of ®), and now everything works as expected!

 ## How to install fonts for Matplotlib